Z3R0C1PH3R/Z3apps/README.md

 1. Fixed bugs (blank screen sometimes when started)
 1. Added Loading and Searching screens

+## Known Issues

+1. Live streams take really long to load and then freeze up.

 ##### If you like my work and want to say thanks, or encourage me to do more, you can [buy me a coffee](https://buymeacoffee.com/z3r0c1ph3r) or a [ko-fi!](https://ko-fi.com/z3r0c1ph3r)